-- Please carry a valid government photo ID card (Voter ID, Driving License, Passport, Pan Card etc.) as it may be required while travelling in the train or at the hotel.
+- Please carry a valid passport (Indians can carry a valid government photo ID card such as Voter ID, Driving License, Passport, Pan Card, etc.) as it may be required while traveling or at the hotel.

-- Smoking and/or drinking alcoholic beverages is strictly prohibited for the entire duration of the progarm.
+- Smoking and/or drinking alcoholic beverages is strictly prohibited for the entire duration of the program.

 How to Prepare Yourself

-Physical and mental fitness is required, since at times participants may face difficulties due to limited facilities and extreme weather conditions.
+- Physical and mental fitness is required, since at times participants may face difficulties due to limited facilities and extreme weather conditions.
 Horses are available for hire during the trek to Kedarnath and can serve as a welcome assistant either for carrying baggage or an extremely weary participant.
-Pawan Hans Helicopter limited has introduced its helicopter service to Kedarnath; the interested participants can make use of this service.
+Helicopter services to Kedarnath are available subject to weather conditions; interested participants can make use of this service.

 As we will be traveling by bus, it is advisable to pack as light as possible.
-A trekking bag is needed for the treks and also to carry the daily requirements and frequently used items inside the bus.
-The rest of the items can be packed in a suitcase or a handbag.
-Due to the confines of space, it is necessary to keep luggage on the bus roof; therefore it is advisable to bring bags that are rain resistant and durable.
+A trekking bag with waterproof cover is needed for the treks and also to carry the daily requirements and frequently used items inside the bus.
+Due to space restraints, all other items must be packed in one suitcase or bag.
+Sometimes it is necessary to keep luggage on the bus roof as well; therefore it is advised to bring luggage that is rainproof and durable.

 - Regular clothing (please avoid saris /dhotis) – 6 sets